morimekta/providence/docs/java-generated.md

 // This is an inner class of MyMessage. public static class _Builder {
     /**
      * The field setter will set the field value.
-For non-scalar values,
+For non-primitive values,
      * setting it to null will be the same as clearing the field.
-Scalar
+Primitive
      * fields will only use the primitivy value type, and explicitly set
      * the value.
      */